an-vu/agro-ai/README.md

 ## Getting Started

-Ensure you are running on Python 3.9.11- this is the newest version available with support for Keras/Tensorflow, as of 5/9/25
+Ensure you are running on Python 3.9.11- this is the newest python version available with support for Keras/Tensorflow, as of 5/9/25

 Clone this repository:

 ```sh
 git clone https://github.com/alan-r03/agro-ai.git
 ```

+create a /static directory in the /app directory (/app/static) if not already present download, unzip, and transfer all images into /app/static/imgHandheld download, unzip, and transfer imgAnnotations.csv into /app/static these can be found here https://unomail-my.sharepoint.com/:f:/g/personal/alanramirez_unomaha_edu/EpaXuPd3h55HmHWkGkiRuI4BT69kCWVeY8orjI3qdcaY_w?e=ytg8tf

 pip install requirements.txt